-Individuals, organizations honored for exemplary commitment to community wildland fire protection.
+Individuals and organizations honored for exemplary commitment to community fire protection.

-The winners of the 2018 national Wildfire Mitigation Awards are:
+The winners of the 2019 Wildfire Mitigation Awards are:

-Awards will be presented at the IAFC Wildland-Urban Interface Conference (WUI) in Reno, Nevada on February 28, 2018.
-For more information, visit: www.stateforesters.org/mitigation.
+The 2019 Wildfire Mitigation Awards will be presented at the Wildland-Urban Interface Conference in Reno, Nevada, on March 27.
+For more information, visit www.stateforesters.org/mitigation.